DataIntellectTech/SEMO-downloader/README.md

 Note that in both of these graphs the raw data has been bucketed into 30 minute intervals.

-## Interacting with this KDB+ data via qPython
+## Interacting with this kdb+ data via qPython
-As well as using Grafana to visualise the data obtained using the SEMO-downloader, we can also use qPython, a KDB+ interfacing library for Python, and Jupyter Notebooks to interact with it directly.
+As well as using Grafana to visualise the data obtained using the SEMO-downloader, we can also use qPython, a kdb+ interfacing library for Python, and Jupyter Notebooks to interact with it directly.
 An example script and identical notebook are included in the ``code/python`` directory, however a simple guide to setting this up is shown below.

 ### Install Anaconda
 In order to use Python & Jupyter Notebooks to view the data we need to install the latest version of [Anaconda](https://www.anaconda.com/products/individual).
 For reference the example shown below uses conda 4.9.2, and Python 3.8.5, with the default Anaconda install options.